 Evergreen bunching onions are cold hardy, easy to grow, and have a sweet, delicate flavor when picked young.
 Great eaten raw or used in specialty cooked dishes.
 Tolerates hot weather well.
 For longer white bulbs, hill the earth around the onions.

 A tall, slender growing Japanese heirloom variety with a smaller bulb.
 They can be used for cooking and seasoning and are mild and sweet enough for salads and garnishes.
 Tokyo has a sweet, delicate flavor when picked young.

-Compact cabbage ideal for cooking, coleslaw, pickling or canning (75-95 days).
-Best sown in early spring or in late summer for fall harvesting.
+Compact cabbage ideal for cooking, coleslaw, pickling, or canning (75-95 days).
+Best sown in early spring or late summer for fall harvesting.
 Heads store well in cool weather.

 Grow for colorful, tasty baby leaves to add to salads (8-14 days) or grow into small compact deep red-purple heads ideal for coleslaw, canning, or pickled cabbage (75-95 days).
 Best sown in early spring or late summer for fall and winter harvesting.
 Mature heads store well in cool weather.

 A fun-to-grow coreless carrot - vibrant purple on the outside and deep orange on the inside.
 A super healthy carrot to add to the garden veg plot and easy to grow.
 Averages 7”–8” in length and matures in 55 – 60 days.